super-turbo-society/turbo-demos/platformer/README.md

 }
 ```

-When we start moving our player in section 2, we'll use all of these variables to determine where it goes on screen.
-But for now, we just need the position (x and y) to tell Turbo where on screen to render the kiwi sprite.
+When we start moving our player in Step 2, we'll use all of these variables to determine where it goes on screen.
+But for now, we just need the position (x and y) to tell Turbo where to render the kiwi sprite.

 For the tiles, we are using a 16x16 grid to determine where they are in the level.
 The draw position in pixel units is calculated as their grid position * TILE_SIZE.

 Now we need to add the player and tiles to our game state in our turbo:init section.
 We will also define a const value for TILE_SIZE, which tells the game that our tiles are 16 pixels wide.

+Add this code underneath your config code

 ```rs
 const TILE_SIZE: i32 = 16;